• Taste: sweet, woody & fruity • Aroma: red dates & tobacco • Mouthfeel: thick & smooth

 Pu-erh Tea Taste

-In terms of taste, raw and ripe pu-erh are polar opposites.
+In terms of taste, raw and ripe pu-erh are nothing alike.
 Sheng Pu-erh has a certain amount of bitterness and, sometimes, astringency.
-In fact, this bitterness is a quality that many seasoned tea enthusiasts seek out in their fermented tea.
+This bitterness is a quality that many seasoned tea enthusiasts seek out in their fermented tea.
 Those new to the world of Chinese tea believe that astringent and bitter qualities are inferior, that tea should only be sweet.
 While actually, in moderation, these qualities elevate tea.
 Furthermore, they are signs that the tea will give well to aging.

 On the other hand, ripe pu-erh is very earthy.
 The mouthfeel is buttery and oily.
 We can feel these soft oils coating our entire body with each sip.
 Along come notes of tobacco, moss, black walnuts, tree bark, and an enigmatic molasses finish.